How to Get Along with Colleagues

 11. Be empathetic and listen actively

-To get the job done, it’s enough to know and stick to the rules of effective communication at the workplace.
-However, strong and friendly relationships at work are impossible without being empathetic and showing genuine interest to others.
-So, when working on a project together or talking during the lunch, try being attentive to the feelings and emotions of others and show that you understand them.
+To get the job done, it’s enough to know and stick to the rules of effective communication at the office.
+However, strong and friendly contacts at the office are impossible without being empathetic and showing genuine interest to others.
+So, when developing a project together or talking during the lunch, try being attentive to the feelings and emotions of others and show that you understand them.
 Practice active listening – this will help you gain a reputation of a person who can be trusted and facilitate the quicker resolution of any working issues.

-Feeling unmotivated for any activity outside of work?
-Check out how to find the lost inspiration
+Feeling unmotivated for any activity outside of office?
+Check out how to find the lost inspiration.

 Have you reached the glass ceiling at your current job and feel that it’s time to move on?
-Before you start applying for jobs, make sure your resume is up to scratch.
-Consult our experienced resume writers or get your resume written for the higher efficiency of your job-hunting process.
+Before you start applying for jobs, make sure your CV is up to scratch.
+Consult our experienced bio writers or get your vita written for the higher efficiency of your job-hunting process.

 • Using an email to discuss critical or touchy subjects